Skip to main content

 4. Wash the rice and bring to the boil with double the amount of water and a little salt, then simmer on a low heat according to the packet instructions.

-5. Add the spinach to the onion, garlic and ginger mixture and deglaze with the tinned tomatoes.
-Season with turmeric, chilli, garam masala and salt.
-Cover the pan, bring to the boil and simmer on a low heat for about 15 minutes.
+5. Add the spinach to the onion, garlic, and ginger mixture and deglaze with the canned tomatoes.
+Season with turmeric, chili powder, garam masala, and salt.
+Cover the pan, bring to the boil, and simmer on a low heat for about 15 minutes.

-6. Heat 2 tbsp of oil in a frying pan and fry the paneer cubes until golden brown.
+6. Heat 2 tablespoons of oil in a frying pan and fry the paneer cubes until golden brown.

 Carbon Footprint #